w3c/wai-eval-overview/index.md

 <p>When developing or redesigning a website or web application, evaluate accessibility early and throughout the development process to identify accessibility problems early, when it is easier to address them.</p>
 <p>There are evaluation tools that help with evaluation.
 However, no tool alone can determine if a site meets accessibility standards.
 Knowledgeable human evaluation is required to determine if a site is accessible.</p>
 <h2 id="initial">Initial Checks</h2>
-<p>Even if you don't know know anything about accessibility and you don't have a robust accessibility tool, you can check some aspects of accessibility.</p>
+<p>Even if you don't know anything about accessibility and you don't have a robust accessibility tool, you can check some aspects of accessibility.</p>
 <dl>
 <dt><a href="{{ "/test-evaluate/preliminary/" | relative_url }}">Easy Checks – A First Review of Web Accessibility</a></dt>
 <dd>Provides step-by-step guidance and brief explanations for checking some aspects of  accessibility.</dd>